 2018 Talcum Powder Lawsuit News: In July 2018, a jury in Missouri ordered Johnson & Johnson to pay $4.69 billion to 22 women who said its talcum powder products caused their ovarian cancer.
-The company is currently battling more than 9,000 more lawsuits in state and federal courts over the question of whether talc-based products like Shower-to-Shower and Johnson’s Baby Powder cause ovarian cancer.
+The company is currently battling more than 10,600 other lawsuits in state and federal courts over the question of whether talc-based products like Shower-to-Shower and Johnson’s Baby Powder cause ovarian cancer.
 If you regularly used talcum powder products and have been diagnosed with ovarian cancer, talk to a lawyer today to see if you are eligible to receive compensation.

 Thousands of women have filed talcum powder lawsuits against Johnson & Johnson and other companies, claiming that baby powder and other talc-based products have caused their ovarian cancer.
 While medical researchers are still studying the link between talc and cancer, several juries have held J&J responsible and ordered the company to pay hundreds of millions of dollars in compensation.